aniculescu/serenade-wind/_posts/2020-11-09-counting-chickens.md

 After a day of observation, it seems we'll need to take a two-pronged approach to learn about the boat systems.
 This simple exercise of relying on Bill's knowledge to deinstall, reinstall and trouble shoot a refrigeration system taught me that it wouldn't be enough.
 We'll need to be proactive and learn the manuals ourselves, perhaps sanity checking against Bill's experience.

+Less than a week later, the compressor failed.
+We spent a couple days looking for leaks and troubleshooting with the help of Seafrost to no avail.
+For the moment, we are making do using our well-insulated refrigerator and freezer simply as ice boxes.
+This is a short-term solution for dockside refrigeration.

+The more important test is to ensure that the engine-powered refrigeration works, and we won't test that until we take our maiden voyage.

-And because [Still Counting](https://www.youtube.com/watch?v=k-nm9IBP8hY) by Volbeat was running through my head while writing this story, I leave you with this video.
+So, we are counting down the days until then.
+In the meantime, I leave you with this video of [Still Counting](https://www.youtube.com/watch?v=k-nm9IBP8hY) by Volbeat since the song was running through my head while writing this story.

 {% include responsive-embed url="https://www.youtube.com/embed/k-nm9IBP8hY" ratio="16:9" %}